radams15/CircuitTesterDocs/Analysis/chap-3/stating the problem.md

 ### Decomposition / Divide and Conquer

-I will decompose the project into much smaller sections, making them easier to program individually.
+I will decompose the project into much smaller sections, making them easier to manage and program individually.
 I will write several small programs to solve the decomposed sub-programs, and then will be able to use this existing code in my main project.